 About Us

-Mercer Medicine began in 2005 at the Mercer University campus in Macon and has since expanded across Georgia.
-In 2014, Mercer Medicine moved into its current Macon headquarters at 250 Martin Luther King Jr. Boulevard, the site of the former Georgia Music Hall of Fame.
+Our story began in 2005 on Mercer University’s Macon campus.
+As our mission grew, so did our reach.
+In 2014, Mercer Medicine moved into its current headquarters in downtown Macon at 250 Martin Luther King Jr. Boulevard, the former home of the Georgia Music Hall of Fame.

 Community Impact